mideind/Icespeak/README.md

-# icespeak
+# Icespeak

-*icespeak* is a Python library that makes Icelandic-language speech synthesis easy.
+*Icespeak* is a Python library that makes Icelandic-language speech synthesis easy.

 ## License

-icespeak is Copyright (C) 2023 Miðeind ehf.
+Icespeak is Copyright (C) 2023 Miðeind ehf.